To play a demon hunter in Dungeons and Dragons 5e, consider this build:

 Hunter’s Sense allows me to study an enemy and find out how to hurt it.
 Information I can gather includes weaknesses, invulnerabilities and how I stack up against the enemy.
 This ability plays off the trope of classic vampire, witch or werewolf hunters—knowing that silver bullets or garlic or salt can harm the monster.

 Slayer’s Prey is essentially another hunter’s mark.
 Place the marker on a creature within 60 feet and the first attack you make deals an extra 1d6.
-Combined with the classic hunter’s mark and Dueling fighting style, we’re already seeing an extra 2d6+2 damage.

 Multi class with paladin